-Make twoweek wait cancer, urgent and routine referrals to secondary care as normal, using ‘advice and guidance’ options where appropriate.
+Make two-week wait cancer, urgent and routine referrals to secondary care as normal, using ‘advice and guidance’ options where appropriate.

 Deliver as much routine and preventative work as can be provided safely including vaccinations, immunisations and screening.

 Clinical and non-clinical waste